honeybadger-io/heya/README.md

   # The name of the model you want to use with Heya.
   config.user_type = "User"

+  # The name of the default ActiveJob queue to use when sending campaigns.
+  config.queue = "heya"

   # The default from address to use when sending campaigns.
   config.from = "user@example.com"